finger563/gridlab-d-federates/README.md

 sudo apt-get install automake autoconf libtool curl
 ```

-THen you can checkout the source code for gridlab-d from the SVN repository:
+Then you can checkout the source code for gridlab-d from the SVN repository:

 ```bash
 svn co svn://svn.code.sf.net/p/gridlab-d/code/trunk gridlab-d-code